NXT Heatwave (2022): Storylines

 In the spring of 2022, Legado Del Fantasma (Santos Escobar, Cruz Del Toro, Elektra Lopez, and Joaquin Wilde) began feuding with The D'Angelo Family (Tony D'Angelo, Channing "Stacks" Lorenzo, and Troy "Two Dimes" Donovan).
-This led to a six-man tag team match at In Your House on June 4 where The D'Angelo family won, resulting in Legado Del Fantasma joining The D'Angelo Family's stable.
+This led to a six-man tag team match at In Your House on June 4 where The D'Angelo Family won, resulting in Legado Del Fantasma joining The D'Angelo Family's stable.
 With Legado joining The D'Angelo Family, they would accompany each other during matches with them usually losing.
 On the June 21 episode of NXT, Escobar cost D'Angelo his NXT North American Championship match.
 At The Great American Bash, D'Angelo revealed that Escobar was hospitalized and the other members of Legado began working with The D'Angelo Family.
-Escobar returned on the August 2 episode of NXT, where he cost D'Angelo and Lorenzo their NXT Tag Team Championship match, signaling that their alliance has ended.
-The following week, D'Angelo and Escobar had one final meeting where they agreed to a Street Fight for Heatwave, with the stipulations being that if D'Angelo won, Escobar and the rest of Legado would be banned from NXT, but if Escobar won, Legado would be free from The D'Angelo Family.
+Escobar returned on the August 2 episode of NXT, where he cost D'Angelo and Lorenzo their NXT Tag Team Championship match, signaling that their alliance had ended.
+The following week, D'Angelo and Escobar had one final meeting where they agreed to a Street Fight at Heatwave, with the stipulations being that if D'Angelo won, Escobar and the rest of Legado would be banned from NXT, but if Escobar won, Legado would be free from The D'Angelo Family.

 On the August 2 episode of NXT, Carmelo Hayes issued an open challenge for the NXT North American Championship.
 Giovanni Vinci accepted, but was attacked by Nathan Frazer, who answered the challenge himself.
 Hayes retained after interference from Vinci.
 The following week, a match between Vinci and Hayes for the title was scheduled for Heatwave.